-C.3 One throttle per cylinder is permitted.
+5.7.3 No more than one throttle per cylinder is permitted.

-Only circular butterfly throttles are permitted.
+Only butterfly throttles are permitted.

+[The throttle centre axis must have a fixed distance from the centre of the cylinder fire face of 280mm (+/-20mm)].
+See Drawing 2.7 (Length D).

+[The intake duct from the cylinder head connection surface to the airbox flange must be straight.]

-Throttle command must be mechanical.
+- 5.7.4 Throttle command must be mechanical.
 Hydraulic or electrical drive is not permitted.
-A pneumatic valve acting on throttle for the sole purpose of semi-automatic shifting is allowed.

-The inlet ports must be circular in the throttle area.

-Variable geometry inlet systems are not permitted.

-C.4 The injector is part of the homologated ECU but its spray pattern may be different for each car manufacturer or tuner.
-The spray pattern of the injectors must be homologated by the manufacturer or tuner together with the supplier of the single ECU and may not be changed during the homologation period.
+A pneumatic valve acting on throttle for the sole purpose of semi-automatic shifting is allowed. - 5.7.5 The inlet ports must be circular in the throttle area.
+[Maximum 50mm +/-2.0mm diameter] - 5.7.6 Variable geometry inlet systems are not permitted. - 5.7.7 Injectors are considered part of the homologated ECU but their spray pattern may vary for each engine manufacturer or supplier.
+The spray pattern of the injectors must be homologated by the manufacturer or supplier and may not be changed during the homologation period.